 Children are encouraged to talk to their teachers if something is troubling them.
-HMFA have a team of staff which includes; Safeguarding Manager, Learning Mentor, Family Support Worker, EWO and 1:1 Teaching Assistant who can provide more specific support and help for children and families.
+HMFA have a team of staff which includes; Safeguarding Director, Learning Mentor, Family Support Worker, EWO and 1:1 Teaching Assistants who can provide more specific support and help for children and families.

-Lord Scudamore Academy are also trialling "Bubble Time" which is specific time set aside one lunchtime a week for children to share their worries with Mrs Millikin and Mrs Lewis.
+Lord Scudamore Academy are also trialling "Bubble Time" which is specific time set aside at lunchtimes for children to share their worries with Mrs Millikin and Mrs Whitcombe.